latimize/fullstackopen/part1/README.md

-# FULL STACK OPEN - PART 1
+# FullStackOpen - Part 1

 Here are my submissions for the part 1 exercises